rfshelley/Documentation/getting-started/first-smartapp.rst

 - Created a new SmartApp using the web-based IDE.
 - Defined the ``preferences`` that specifies what input we need from the user.
-- Subscribed to device events and controlled a device.
+- Subscribed to device Events and controlled a device.
 We used the :ref:`capabilities_taxonomy` to determine what attributes and commands a capability supports.
-- Used the web-based simulator to test our SmartApp with virtual devices.
+- Used the web-based Simulator to test our SmartApp with virtual devices.
 - Published the SmartApp for yourself and installed it on your mobile phone.
 - Extended our SmartApp by allowing a user to enter the number of minutes to wait before turning the switch off, and implemented this using the ``runIn()`` method.